Mahmoud-Abo-Elnaga484/Laptop_analysis/README.md

 ## 📬 Contact

-For questions or collaboration: [Your Email]
+For questions or collaboration: [mahmoudaboelnaga46@gmail.com]
-Project by [Your Name]
+Project by [Mahmoud Abo Elnaga]